ionymikler/ionymikler.github.io/index.md

     </p>
 </div>

+This place serves a double purpose.
+1. As an archive of work I've done before, for now with the purpose of showing potential employers what I've done.
+2. As a place to share some of the things I've learned and found interesting.

 **TLDR:**
 * I am a Robotics Engineer in love with his field.
 Mobile Robots is the what and Reinforcement Learning is the how.
 * Currently pursuing my Masters in Autonomous Systems at the Technical University of Denmark.